 Support and Donate

+Heatherley’s is controlled by The Thomas Heatherley Educational Trust (Charity no. 312872) which was set up in 1974 to provide benefit to the public by advancing education in the Fine Arts.
 As a registered educational charity, independent of the support of direct government funding or private sponsorship, we finance the academic provision of our courses by charging fees to our students.

 Although our fees are competitive, every year there are many talented students (often the younger ones) who cannot afford them.
 We strive to give as many bursaries as possible, but there is so much more we can do to keep our doors open to anyone with the talent and drive to join us.
-If you are passionate about giving an excellent art education to talented artists in need of a bursary, please donate here.
+If you are passionate about giving an excellent art education to talented artists in need of a bursary, please support us.

 We promise to put your donation to work straight away and to keep you updated on the progress of our bursary students.

 A relatively small amount of money, in the form of a bursary for a talented artist, can go a long way and even change lives in some cases.
 The impact of a donation is best described by the students’ own words, so we will add to this page more students stories on a regular basis.
 The first student to share with us how the Bursary Fund has allowed her to flourish as an artist is Bernadett Timko.

 “I was at art school in Hungary for 4 years.
 At 17 I left home and when I turned 18 I decided to leave everything and make my own way.
 When I came to England, I was a nanny, and did all sorts of jobs to pay the rent.
 I didn’t do much art – sometimes I drew in the evening or on the train.
 I used to live in a warehouse with lots of parties and musicians, and one day this French guy who was on the painting diploma told me about Heatherley’s.

 I wanted to get back to an art school environment.
 Modelling was really liberating – it helped me to be more confident.
 It feels so natural and part of the process.”